Alexgalinier/MyTodo/README.md

 * Change text size from Normal to Smaller
 * Change number of lists displayed by row
 * Todos are unique in each browser, they can't be shared but they stay available even after a shutdown
+* Urls are clickable

 ## Roadmap

-* Make urls clickable in todos
+* Change list name

 ## Ressources